amk9809/Python_Synthesizer/README.md

 All the code and .wav file are in the _master_ branch.

 For the code to compile successfuly you will need to download a few pyton libraries.
+You will need to have python (preferablly the latest version which is currently 3.14.6, which you can download here https://www.python.org/downloads/) and pip insatlled.
-You will need _librosa_ (used for reading the wav file into it's components and for the pitch_shift function), which you can download, if you have python and pip installed on your device, like this:
+You will need _librosa_ (used for reading the wav file into it's components and for the pitch_shift function), which you can download like this:
 ```
 pip install librosa
 ```